endink/Mediapipe4u-plugin/README.md

 | UE 5.1 | [cowtransfer](https://cowtransfer.com/s/14fda3e9ca6b46) | [One Drive](https://1drv.ms/u/s!AkmROUeQfSBjzn9bhIUyOO4f9Sj1?e=OrYkkR) | 2023-06-28 |

 > Because the plugin is precompiled and contains a large number of C++ link symbols and debug symbols, it will cost **10G** disk space after decompression (most files are UE-generated binaries in Intermediate).
 > Don't need to worry about disk usage, this is just disk usage during development, after the project is packaged, the plug-in disk usage is **300M** only (most files are GStreamer dynamic library and speech models).

+## License Release

+The license file will be published in the [discussion](https://github.com/endink/Mediapipe4u-plugin/discussions/82), and the plugin package file will automatically include an license file.

 ## M4U Remoting App Download